erbuka/chip-8/readme.md

 # CHIP-8 Emulator

-A simple Chip-8 emulator coming with the most popular games.
-You can put your own roms under the __roms__ folder.
+A simple Chip-8 emulator with a 3D voxel rendering mode and a filter to clear the intrinsic screen flickering.
+It comes with the most popular games, and you can add more under the __roms__ folder.

 ![Screenshot](https://github.com/erbuka/chip-8/blob/master/screenshots/0.JPG)